sprt/kata-containers/tools/osbuilder/node-builder/azure-linux/README.md

   sudo dnf -y install cni
   ```

-- Set a proper CNI configuration: This step is omitted as it depends on the individual needs.
+- Set a proper CNI configuration and create a sample pod manifest: This step is omitted as it depends on the individual needs.

 - Run pods with `crictl`, for example: